fclaerho/buildstack/README.md

 	$ cd ${some_code_repo}
 	$ build clean:all compile package install # or publish

-If you're a developer, being able to test and release your code in one step is neat:
+If you're a developer, being able to test and release your code in one step is neat too:

 	$ build test clean:all release:patch -m "fix bug foobar"